schnurlosdusche/arduino_tubeamp/README.md

 The only downside of using a nodemcu so near or inside a tube preamp is the radio frequency from the WiFi/Bluetooth module.
 I guess, I have to test that...

-- Finding relays to handle high voltages of appr 360VDC for my other tubeamps... so theycan also be monitored and controlled.
+- Finding relays to handle high voltages of appr 360VDC for my other tubeamps... so they can also be monitored and controlled.

 This project is still a work in progress...